Oscar Stanley Dawson

 Admiral Oscar Stanley Dawson (13 November 1923 – 23 October 2011) was a four-star admiral in the Indian Navy.
-He served as the 11th Chief of the Naval Staff from 1 March 1982 to 30 November 1984.
-From 1983 until his retirement, he also served as the chairman of the Chiefs of Staff Committee of the Indian Armed Forces.
-He previously served as the Flag Officer Commanding-in-Chief (FOC-in-C) of the Southern Naval Command and Flag Officer Commanding Eastern Fleet (FOCEF).
-Adm Dawson was also the Director of Naval Operations during the Indo-Pakistan War of 1971.
+He served as the 10th Chief of the Naval Staff from 1 March 1982 to 30 November 1984.
+From 1983 until his retirement, he also served as the Chairman of the Chiefs of Staff Committee of the Indian Armed Forces.
+He previously served as the Flag Officer Commanding-in-Chief (FOC-in-C) of the Southern Naval Command and as the Flag Officer Commanding Eastern Fleet (FOCEF).
+Dawson was also the Director of Naval Operations during the Indo-Pakistan War of 1971.

-After retirement, Admiral Dawson served as the Indian High Commissioner to New Zealand.
+After retirement, Dawson served as the Indian High Commissioner to New Zealand.
 He also campaigned for a number of environmental causes and worked on the rehabilitation of disabled people.
 Admiral Dawson died of cerebral haemorrhage at the Command Hospital, Bangalore in October 2011.

 Early life

-Oscar Stanley was born in Burma on 13 November 1923 to E. S. and Oliva Dawson.
-The family had origins in the Nadar community of Tamil Nadu and professed Christianity.
+Dawson was born in Burma on 13 November 1923 to E. S. and Oliva Dawson.
 He received his high school and college education in his hometown Nagercoil, at Scott Christian College.
 During the Japanese occupation of Burma in March 1942, his family was evacuated back to India.